 Bots that perform malicious behavior will be disqualified and banned from all future contests.
 This includes but is not limited to:

 Intentionally crashing StarCraft

 Malicious utilization of resources such as sockets, files, zombie processes (Using 100% RAM and 100% CPU is permitted)

 Spamming the in-game console

 Programs that attempt to cheat will be disqualified.

 Bots must disable the perfect information flag in the full-game tournament

 Games in which an agent crashes StarCraft will be counted as a loss

-Bots will be run in a native Windows XP SP3 environment.
+Bots will be run in a VM running Windows 7 SP1 or Windows 10.